 1. Your marketing leverages multiple channels and assets.

-If your website is your sole marketing channel and you only create assets for placement on your website, you can get away with a good content library that comes stock with about every enterprise CMS.
+If your website is your sole marketing channel and you only create assets for placement on your website, you can get away with a good content library that comes stock with about every enterprise DXP.

 However, once you’re creating assets for your website, print, social media, video, and billboards — even if it’s just a few of those channels — you need a central location to store, manage, and work with those assets.
 Otherwise, you’re conjuring up a nightmare situation that’s totally unmanageable.